-- An Annual Assurance Statement and Internal Audit Report sets out the annual audit position and provides an overall assurance level for the Council. - The revised Service Delivery plan clearly outlines the councils' high level work programme and priorities for the next four years, The revised delivery plan has the following key aspects: - A single, streamlined, SMT led service plan https://www.north-herts.gov.uk/sites/default/files/Service%20delivery%20plan%202021-22%20FINAL.pdf - o The service plan would be for a four year period, updated annually and reviewed every six months - o A single managers' assurance statement, agreed by SMT - o Individual action plans for service areas to be appended to main plan - o Retain the use of SWOT/PESTLE analysis, - An External Auditors Audit Results report for year end, reported through to September FAR Committee (as above). - Projects are reviewed by O & S Committee/ Task & Finish Groups and recommendations made. - A Freedom of Information (FOI) publication scheme that details information that is routinely made available by the Council and whether there is a charge for this information [, information on how to make requests (with an on-line facility), FOI annual request figures, information about FOI/ Environmental Information and Data Protection, Review and complaints procedures [Freedom of Information overview page]. - Open Data is published on this website, and is open to use and re-use, through the terms of the Open Government Licence.
-This covers: Budgets for the year; contracts register; Constitution; Council meeting dates; agendas and minutes; Councillor allowances; election results; fraud; grants and awards; land and property assets; Organisation structure chart; Parking revenue (on-street and off-street); Pay Policy Statement; Payments to Suppliers; Performance management; Senior employee salaries and job descriptions; Statement of Accounts; Trade Union Facility Time; Waste contracts [Open Data page] - The 'Council Tax Information' webpage provides information on the Council's performance, expenditure and efficiencies. - Business Rates Annual Notification, explanatory notes and background information Business Rates Annual Notification - Publish Data Sets on NNDR Full list and monthly credit balances [Published Data Sets]. - Annual Monitoring Report, containing indicators and targets across the district to aid with future planning decisions and identification of local priorities [Annual Monitoring Report 2021-22] - A Civil Parking Enforcement Annual Report that details actions and surpluses].
+- An External Auditors Audit Results report for year end, reported through to September FAR Committee (as above). - Projects are reviewed by O & S Committee/ Task & Finish Groups and recommendations made. - A Freedom of Information (FOI) publication scheme that details information that is routinely made available by the Council and whether there is a charge for this information [information on how to make requests (with an on-line facility), FOI annual request figures, information about FOI/ Environmental Information and Data Protection, Review and complaints procedures [Freedom of Information overview page]. - Open Data is published on this website, and is open to use and re-use, through the terms of the Open Government Licence.
+This covers: Budgets for the year; contracts register; Constitution; Council meeting dates; agendas and minutes; Councillor allowances; election results; fraud; grants and awards; land and property assets; Organisation structure chart; Parking revenue (on-street and off-street); Pay Policy Statement; Payments to Suppliers; Performance management; Senior employee salaries and job descriptions; Statement of Accounts; Trade Union Facility Time; Waste contracts [Open Data page] - The 'Council Tax Information' webpage provides information on the Council's performance, expenditure and efficiencies. - Business Rates Annual Notification, explanatory notes and background information Business Rates Annual Notification - Publish Data Sets on NNDR Full list and monthly credit balances [Published Data Sets]. - Annual Monitoring Report, containing indicators and targets across the district to aid with future planning decisions and identification of local priorities [Annual Monitoring Report 2021-22] - A Civil Parking Enforcement Annual Report that details actions and surpluses.
 Civil Parking Enforcement Annual report 2018-19.
 Annual reports have been delayed due to the impact of the pandemic, but a report is now being compiled. - An Annual Strategic Action Plan developed by the North Herts Community Safety Partnership (NHCSP).
-North Hertfordshire Community Safety Action Plan 2021/22 (NHCSAP) - Air Quality Annual Status Report (Air Quality Annual Status report 2021)
+North Hertfordshire Community Safety Action Plan 2023/24 (NHCSAP) - Air Quality Annual Status Report (Air Quality Annual Status report 2023)